ctcl-bregis/ctclsite-rust/config/projects/content/srv_prm.md

 WBSD is a server dedicated to being a Network Attached Storage (NAS) device.
+It is used exclusively by services hosted on [SVCS1](../svcs/).

 The current hardware platform used for WBSD is codenamed "Promethazine" (Shorthand "PRM"):